mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.5.20241215/general/install.md

 ## Default hard limits

-The driver currently implement some hard limits.
-Make sure your device is set up correctly and can handle these limits before you install.
+The driver uses some configurable hard limits.
+Ensure your BMS and cells can handle these limits before installation:

 * `50A` charge
 * `60A` discharge
 * `2.9V` min cell voltage
 * `3.45V` max cell voltage

+These default settings are for LFP (Lithium Iron Phosphate) batteries.
+If you are using a different cell chemistry, you must update the limits accordingly.

-The cell voltages is used along with the cell count to set the battery voltage (e.g. for 16 cells your battery min voltage will be `3.1 * 16 = 49.6V` and max coltage `3.45 * 16 = 55.2V`)
+The cell voltages are used along with the cell count to set the battery voltage (e.g., for 16 cells, your battery min voltage will be `2.9 V * 16 = 46.4 V` and max voltage will be `3.45 V * 16 = 55.2 V`).

-This limits can be changed in the settings.
+These limits can be changed in the config file.
+If you change the cell voltages, also update the cell voltage current limitation (`CELL_VOLTAGES_WHILE_CHARGING` and `CELL_VOLTAGES_WHILE_DISCHARGING`).
 See [How to change the default limits](#how-to-change-the-default-limits) and [Settings location/path](#settings-locationpath).

 ## Settings for your BMS/battery